abhigitzone/Relaxing-Zone/README.md

 # Relaxing-Zone
-A simple prototype built by just using HTML, CSS and JAVASCRIPT.
+A simple prototype entertainment website built by just using HTML, CSS and JAVASCRIPT.